An individual’s legal rights and entitlements at work can differ significantly depending on whether they are classed as an employee or worker.

 - To the statutory minimum length of rest breaks

-- To not work more than 48 hours on average per week, or to opt-out of this right if you so choose
+- To not work more than 48 hours on average per week, or to opt-out of this right if they choose

 - To protection against unlawful discrimination